TheShorab/PyNN-2023/README.md

     1- if-else.
     2- Loops.
     3- Functions.
-    4- Scope
+    4- Scope.
     5- Files.
     6- JSON.

 - Object-Oriented Design and its Concepts:
-    1- Classes and Objects
+    1- Classes and Objects.
-    2- Inheritance
+    2- Inheritance.

 - Neural Networks:
     1- What is a Neuron?